cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 ## {% fa fa-globe %} Step 1: Visit a Page

 First, let's visit a web page.
-We will visit our {% url 'Kitchen Sink' kitchen-sink %} application in this example so that you can try Cypress out without needing to worry about finding a page to test.
+We will visit our {% url 'Kitchen Sink' applications#Kitchen-Sink %} application in this example so that you can try Cypress out without needing to worry about finding a page to test.

 Using {% url `cy.visit()` visit %} is easy, we just pass it the URL we want to visit.
 Let's replace our previous test with the one below that actually visits a page: